simphony/docs/README.md

     - CUDS exposes an API that provides CRUD (Create, Read, Update and Delete) functionalities.
     - CUDS is a recursive data structure in that a CUDS object may contain other CUDS objects.
 1. `CUDS class`: represents an ontology class (a concept) and encodes its ontological information.
-1. `CUDS object`: is an instance of a CUDS class represents and ontology individual.
+1. `CUDS object`: is an instance of a CUDS class and represents an ontology individual.

 CUDS is the fundamental data type of OSP-core, a framework that establishes interoperability between software systems that are built on top of ontologies.